 After chronicling the lightning-speed development of L.A’s tech scene for the past two years, it’s time for me to pack up my pen.
 This is my last column.
 Thanks to all.

-Contributing columnist Sara Fisher can be reached via e-mail at email@example.com.Site of the week
+Contributing columnist Sara Fisher can be reached via e-mail at firstname.lastname@example.org.

 For owners of those outrageously expensive digital camcorders, POPcast.com offers some new options that enable you to transmit home videos to your friends and neighbors without causing their computers to crash from the sheer size of the files.